 The RFP phase for this project concluded in the wake of the global financial crisis and financial markets were still very unsettled.
 Plenary worked with its financial advisor to structure a fully committed funding solution for the Project and developed commercial agreements with its consortium partners to allow for a fast Financial Close.
 Plenary developed a detailed Financial Close protocol that included a detailed plan and schedule for reaching Financial Close within 60 days of being named Preferred Proponent.

 Despite the original project requirement being only to achieve LEED® certification from the Canada Green Building Council, the project team was able to achieve LEED® Silver certification.
 The project achieved all 35 credits applied for, two of which were above the minimum for LEED® Silver certification.

 The construction project was a significant boost to the local and provincial economies by directly and indirectly creating and supporting thousands of jobs.
 At the peak of construction, between 500 and 600 workers were on site daily.
 This number fluctuated during the different phases of the project.
 The majority of the labour was sourced from the Greater Toronto Area.

 Plenary’s fundraising activities and corporate donations also contributed to the Bridgepoint Health Foundation in support of the hospital’s local share.

-The Cortellucci Vaughan Hospital will provide the necessary expansion and realignment of services that will enable Mackenzie Health…
+The Cortellucci Vaughan Hospital provides the necessary expansion and realignment of services that will enable Mackenzie Health to…

 Humber River Hospital is one of Canada’s largest regional acute care hospitals, serving a catchment area of more…